Manage attribution models

 You'll need a total of 15,000 clicks on the Generic and Brand keywords in your channel groupings and a total of 600 conversions from the Floodlight activities in your retail funnel, all during the last 30 days.

 DS can start preparing the model as soon as you receive the minimum number of clicks and conversions over a period of 30 consecutive days.
-The initial learning period lasts about 24 hours, and the model will be applied to the previous 60 days of performance data (if available), as well as to all performance data going forward.
+The initial learning period lasts about 24 hours.

 If you include offline Floodlight activities when you create a model: